VirgilSecurity/virgil-ratchet-x/README.md

 }
 ```

+During the initialization process, using Identity Cards and `rotateKeys` method we generate special Keys that have their own life-time:

+* **One-time Key (OTK)** - expires each session (session life-time is determined on the client side by the Virgil Ratchet SDK) and is signed with the Identity Card.
+* **Long-time Key (LTK)** - rotated periodically (on a daily or monthly basis depending on the application developer's security considerations) and is signed with the Identity Card.

+With the open session, which works in both directions, Sender and Receiver can continue PFS-encrypted communication.
+For each session you can use new OTK and delete it after session is finished.

+### Encrypt data

-Then Sender establishes a secure PFS conversation with Receiver, encrypts and sends the message:
+After initializing Virgil Ratchet SDK, Sender establishes a secure PFS conversation with Receiver, encrypts and sends the message:

 ```swift
 import VirgilSDKRatchet